universitytheater/utheater.github.io/_bylaws/02_bylaws_ut_main.md

 3.  #### Fairness
     If a community or Committee member or members are concerned about a Committee member's ability to vote fairly during a proposal meeting or regular meeting, the Chair should ask publicly or privately that the individual or individuals in question consider their fairness.
 If the situation has not changed, any member of the Committee may ask for a vote on the person's further participation in the process, which can include removal from vote or discussion.
 Should the Committee Member choose to remove themself from the vote, they may have the opportunity to state so at the beginning of the proposal meeting.
 If the Chair is an individual in question, the Director of UT/TAPS should be approached.
 4.  #### Budgeting and Financial Matters
     All Mainstage productions (8th and 10th week productions) have a budget between $2000 and $3000.
 All Second Stage productions (6th week productions)have a budget between $500 and $1500.
 All Dean’s Men productions have a budget between $1000 and $2000.
 Weekends of Workshops, site specific proposals, and Studio productions have a budget between $0 and $250.
 The budget of individual productions within these ranges will be determined following the process outlined in VI.A.
 The only budget that may be extended beyond this is that of the Spring quarter 10th week mainstage, and only under the circumstances described in VI.A.1.D.I and by the processes described in IV.A.c.ii.
+All funds collected will be deposited in UT's University account.
 5.  #### Amending the By-Laws
     These by-laws can be amended by a two-thirds vote of the entire Committee.
 After each meeting, any amendments to the by-laws must be made in the Secretary’s running copy of the by-laws and noted by the Secretary in the public committee meeting minutes.
-After the final (10th Week) meeting of each quarter, the Secretary emails the most recent edition of the bylaws to the UT general listhost if there have been changes that quarter.
+After the final meeting of each quarter, the Secretary emails the most recent edition of the bylaws to the UT general listhost if there have been changes that quarter.

     {:.ul-upper-roman}
     * Any proposal deliberated on by committee must be decided and enacted under the bylaws that existed when it was proposed.
 Once a decision has been reached, committee will not hold another vote on the matter unless new information arises.
 A change of the bylaws is not considered new information for the purposes of reconsidering a decided matter.
 This item of the by-laws may only be changed by a unanimous vote of committee.